aws-samples/aws-ipranges-api/aws-ipranges-api.md

 Specify a **Stack name** and adjust parameters values as desired.
 Parameters options include

 HTTP API
-- `allowNetworks`: Source IP prefixes that are authorized to use API separated by commas.
-Default is `0.0.0.0/0`
 - `awsServices`: Names of AWS service to return by root URL separated by commas.
 Default is `CLOUDFRONT_ORIGIN_FACING`
+- `allowNetworks`: Source IPv4 prefixes that are authorized to use API separated by commas.
+Default is `0.0.0.0/0`
+- `allowIPv6Networks`: Source IPv6 prefixes that are authorized to use API separated by commas.
+Default is `::/0`
+- `ipAddressType`: [IP address type](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-ip-address-type.html), either `IPv4` or `IPv4-and-IPv6`.
+Default is `IPv4`

 Lambda
 - `pythonRuntime`: Python [runtime version](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python.html).
 Default is `python3.13`